 The first moon landing was beset with problems.
 Armstrong had 17 seconds of fuel remaining, after having to take manual control over the lunar module and fly past some obstacles.
 The site was four miles off course because the module wasn’t completely depressurized when it separated from the command module – a small amount of gas pushed it off course.
 And during the descent, several people (including the New York Times at the time here) documented how many times the guidance computer would get overwhelmed with data inputs and had to be rebooted, because Aldrin had not set one of the radar switches properly and it was filling up the computer with too much data.
 A young engineer, Stephen Bales, made the critical decision to ignore these warnings.

 There are probably hundreds of Web sites with various tributes to the space program, I will just mention two places that I enjoyed reading.
 First is a special report compiled by EE Times, which has eyewitness accounts from a few of the engineers who worked at NASA, along with a teardown of the space suits used and other technical info about the program.
+It also has a link to a real-time visualization “experience” that you should definitely try out.

 The other is a list of numerous technological achievements from the space program that have found their way into our lives.
 And while Tang isn’t on the list (and it is dubious whether it should be), there are lots of other things showing just how much innovation NASA had to do to put two men on the moon and bring them back home safely.